pearcej/complex/ThinkComplexity/_sources/Cellular Automatons/ClassifyingCAs.rst

 Examining the results visually, he proposed that the behavior of CAs can be grouped into four classes.
 Class 1 contains the simplest (and least interesting) CAs, the ones that evolve from almost any starting condition to the same uniform pattern.
 As a trivial example, Rule 0 always generates an empty pattern after one time step.

 Rule 50 is an example of Class 2.
 It generates a simple pattern with nested structure, that is, a pattern that contains many smaller versions of itself.
-Rule 18 makes the nested structure is even clearer; :ref:`Figure 6.2<fig_6.2>` shows what it looks like after 64 steps.
+Rule 18 makes the nested structure even clearer; :ref:`Figure 6.2<fig_6.2>` shows what it looks like after 64 steps.

 This pattern resembles the Sierpiński triangle, which you can read about at http://thinkcomplex.com/sier.